 Who Should Buy the VCure, and Who Should Wait

-Buy it if: you finish 4 oz or more per harvest and currently burp jars manually, you run multiple strains and want recipe customization per batch, you want the cure to happen while you are at work, or you have already decided to step up from passive Boveda curing.
+Buy it if: you currently burp jars manually and want that labor gone, you run multiple strains and want recipe customization per batch, you want the cure to happen while you are at work, or you have already decided to step up from passive Boveda curing.

-Wait if: your harvests are small enough that mason jars and a hygrometer are not actually a labor problem (1-2 oz per batch), or you are unsure whether you will keep growing at your current scale (the unit is sized for steady-state cropping, not occasional grows).
+Wait if: your harvests are small enough that mason jars and a hygrometer are not actually a labor problem, or you specifically need long-term dry storage in the same unit (that's the Cool Cure's advantage, not the VCure's).

 Final Verdict